How to create passive income on the internet and go into business for yourself–Part 2: Research to Create Marketing Content

 There are quite a few different ways to discover the issues your target market needs help with.
 One of the easiest methods is to use social media.
 There are thousands and thousands of Facebook groups.
 Find one that interests your target market and get involved by answering people’s questions and submitting questions of your own.
 Ask people what common issues they’re having!

 I’ve joined several groups that aim to help ordained wedding ministers and really enjoy interacting with the groups’ participants.
 I’ve been officiating weddings at firstofficiant.com since 2008 and have lots of experience to share.
-I do my best to only answer questions and not to solicit anyone in the Facebook group, but my ultimate goal is to send them to mattsweddingceremonies.com, which is the info product I came up with during my internet marketing training.
+I do my best to only answer questions and not to solicit anyone in the Facebook group, but my ultimate goal is to send them to mattsweddingceremonies.com, which is the info product I came up with while going through the SFM’s training modules.
+You can learn more about that by entering your email address at the bottom of my website.

 If you’re hoping to help people go into business for themselves, join Facebook groups that appeal to those folks.